holochain-open-dev/invitations/README.md

-# Invitations DNA
+# Invitations DNA (HDK 0.2x)

-A zome for creating and managing group invitations
+A module for creating and managing group invitations

 ## crate only import